 CONTROL WHO HAS ACCESS TO ANY PART OF YOUR PREMISES THROUGH THE OPERATION OF DOORS, GATES AND BARRIERS WITH CONTROLLED SYSTEMS

-WHAT IS ACCESS CONTROL?
+WHAT IS DOOR ACCESS CONTROL?

-Access control lets a business owner control who has access to a premises.
+Door access control lets a business owner control who has access to a premises.
 Through these systems you can operate and manage doors, gates and barriers.
 There are a number of installations, including video and telephone entry or computer-controlled systems managed through magnetic card or proximity readers.

 Offices, factories and industrial sites, schools, care accommodation, hospitals and hotels all make use of access control systems, which can also be connected to the Building Management Systems (BMS).

-ADVANTAGES OF ACCESS CONTROL
+ADVANTAGES OF DOOR ACCESS CONTROL